Articles of Association for the Norwegian Association of Researchers.

 The Executive Board holds meetings as often as is required to deal with the matters at hand, or when at least two board members so request.
 Meetings are called by the President.
 The deputies always attend as observers, with the right to address and submit proposals to the meeting, but without the right to vote.
 A complete Executive Board comprises ten members, of whom seven are entitled to vote.
 The Executive Board is in quorum when at least four members are present.

 - Prepare the annual report, year-end financial statements and budget.

 - Employ or appoint Central Office personnel, determine the remuneration payable to Central Office staff, and, if necessary, draw up instructions for the work performed by the Central Office.
 The board itself employs the General Secretary, editor and heads of department at the Central Office The board may delegate the employment of other positions to the General Secretary.

 - Appoint representatives to the trades union confederation to which the NAR belongs.

 Resolutions passed by the Executive Board are valid when at least three members have voted in favour thereof.
-In the event of a tie, the chair has the casting vote.
+In the event of a tie, the President has the casting vote.
 In the event of dissent, the minority may submit a written appeal to the Congress, unless the matter relates to a decision taken in connection with ongoing negotiations.
 The minutes of all meetings of the Executive Board are distributed to all local branches and professional networks as soon as possible after each meeting.
 NAR representatives on the board of the trades union confederation to which it belongs are entitled to attend and address Executive Board meetings.

 The Executive Board shall at all times keep the local branches and professional networks informed of its activities.
 Local branches and professional networks shall be consulted on major issues before a final decision is taken, unless the matter relates to ongoing negotiations or for some other reason cannot be accomplished within a stipulated deadline